Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 Kind of like riding on the Metrorail system there's more than just standing around at a station and being a passenger that happens!
 Lets hop onto a train car now.

-While we go inside the train car excited to see the escalators at Wheaton soon our train operator (GObject Introspection) needs to introspect us, the passengers, to get us to Wheaton.
+While we go inside the train car excited to see the escalators at Wheaton our train operator (GObject Introspection) needs to introspect us, the passengers, to get us to Wheaton.
 When they're getting ready to drive the train they include some instructions ([`#include <girepository.h>`](https://gitlab.gnome.org/GNOME/gobject-introspection/blob/master/girepository/girepository.h)) in the main driver cab (e.g. the *main* function).
 This requires having the GObject Introspection package and development files to compile.
 If it's their first time driving they'll have to recompile before the next step.

 Cool!
 We're all inside the train.
 Now the train operator can run *g-ir-scanner* on us.
 As *g-ir-scanner* is running it parses the original C (using GObject) code with the GTK-Doc comments.